RahulWebb/RahulWebb/README.md

 #  👋 Hi, I’m Rahul

-- 🔭 I’m currently seeking job as a Python dev.
+- 🔭 I’m currently seeking roles as a Python dev.

 - 👀 I’m interested in learning more about python
 - 🔭 I’m currently working on a Project to generate movie recommendation.